 You might be thinking – what about Half Dome?
 Surely that’s the most popular hike?

-Yes, there’s no doubt Half Dome is the undisputed king of Yosemite.
+Yes, there’s no doubt Half Dome is the undisputed king of Yosemite and one of the best hikes in the US.
 Every visitor to Yosemite would love to summit the skyline dominating, imperious granite Half Dome – but only 300 hikers each day are permitted to take on the steep finale.

 However, no permits are required to hike the Yosemite Mist Trail.
 Therefore, when we say Mist is the most popular, that translates to Mist hosts the highest number of hikers per day in Yosemite.